terrytaylorbonn/terrytaylorbonn.github.io/2b_models.markdown

 <br>

-This page (v1 26.0610) describes model internals.
+This very **WIP** page (v1 26.0610) describes model internals. *I spun off the content of this from page "NNs" on 26.0610 because I became convinced that creating custom models and deploying locally were going to be a big trend in the future.
+There is a lot of demo stuff on the Wiki that I need to move to this wepage or replicate.*

 <br>